-All borrowing costs are recognised in the Statement of comprehensive income in the year in which they are incurred.
+All borrowing costs are recognised in profit or loss in the year in which they are incurred.

 2.9 PENSIONS

 The Company operates a defined benefit plan for certain employees.
 A defined benefit plan defines the pension benefit that the employee will receive on retirement, usually dependent upon several factors including but not limited to age, length of service and remuneration.
 A defined benefit plan is a pension plan that is not a defined contribution plan.